 Chemical engineers have a general knowledge of chemistry, but their primary focus is process design, reaction engineering, understanding parts within systems, and change across scale, from the nano-scale up to manufacturing large quantities.
-Chemical Engineers are typically involved in process engineering and other large-scale manufacturing in a wide range of industries including biotechnology, clean energy, consumer packaged goods, advance materials and coatings, aerospace, and more.
+Chemical engineers are typically involved in process engineering and other large-scale manufacturing in a wide range of industries including biotechnology, clean energy, consumer packaged goods, advanced materials and coatings, aerospace, and more.

-Chemists have a more detailed knowledge of chemical structures, reactions, properties and the related principles and theories and generally work with a small amount of material using laboratory instruments.
-Chemists work in a variety of industrial fields, including medicine, pharmaceutics, food science, agriculture, toxicology, and consumer products.
+Chemists have a more detailed knowledge of chemical structures, reactions, properties and the related principles and theories.
+They generally work with a small amount of material using laboratory instruments.
+Chemists work in a variety of industrial fields, including medicine, pharmaceuticals, food science, agriculture, toxicology, and consumer products.
 They may be involved with either basic or applied research.
 Many spend their days developing methods to test and characterize properties of matter and materials, while others focus on the creation of new compounds and finding ways to manipulate or use them.

 How do I decide between Computer Science and Chemical Engineering?

 Someone who is excited about computing will thrive in both disciplines.
-However, while CSE is about how computing happens, and ChemE includes aspects of this, the real focus of ChemE is on using tools like computing to solve problems that have a big impact on people’s health, climate and the environment.
-The scale of data available is a great fit for the systems perspective of chemical engineering and has the power to transform our future.
+However, while CSE deals with how computing happens (and ChemE includes aspects of this), the real focus of ChemE is on using tools like computing to solve problems that have a big impact on people’s health, the climate and the environment.
+The scale of data available lends itself well to the systems perspective of chemical engineering and has the power to transform our future.

-For example, ChemE’s use the tools of data science, machine learning and artificial intelligence to create new medicines, design and manufacturer clean energy solutions like space-age solar energy materials, and new ways to manufacture everyday products that use less energy, fewer non-renewable resources in a sustainable way.
-The tools of data science are embedded in a ChemE’s training, for ChemE’s need to know how to manage the data and computing needs of billion dollar semiconductor fabrication facilities with tools like Internet of Things and edge machine learning for real time process control.
+For example, ChemE’s use the tools of data science, machine learning and artificial intelligence to create new medicines, design and manufacturer clean energy solutions like space-age solar energy materials, and develop new ways to manufacture everyday products that use less energy, with fewer non-renewable resources.
+The tools of data science are embedded in a ChemE’s training; chemical engineers need to know how to manage the data and computing needs of billion-dollar semiconductor fabrication facilities with tools like Internet of Things and edge machine learning for real time process control.